Do0ks/MemRE/README.md

 # MemRE!
 ![MemRE](https://github.com/user-attachments/assets/d0f206b1-9e23-4e03-97e3-ac6842176cbe)

 MemRE is an injectable memory editor with Unreal Engine support!
 MemRE has an optional launcher if you would like a "Standalone" aspect and will include file association to MemREs .mre(tables) and .MPTR(pointers).
+###### Precompiled download comes with MemRE and MemRE Loader.
 ### For more information, join MemRE Discord for full documentation, nightly builds, tutorials, etc: https://discord.gg/7nGkqwdJhn

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=ohHAiqsSopQ
 " target="_blank"><img src="http://img.youtube.com/vi/ohHAiqsSopQ/0.jpg"
-alt="MemRE" width="640" height="580" border="50" /></a>
+alt="MemRE" width="640" height="580" border="1" /></a>

 ### Looking for MemRE Launcher? you can find The MemRE Loader source here: https://github.com/Do0ks/MemRELoader
-###### Precompiled download comes with MemRE and MemRE Loader.

 Demos/Pictures:
 <Details>